 Besides working at Fuxblau I am currently doing my last two uni courses and research for my Bachelor Thesis about Fluid Living.
 Thesis in a tweet: autonomous mini-houses creating new organic communities in previously uninhabited regions adapting to flora, fauna, weather as well as user and community needs.
 For more read my Dropbox Paper document in which I am collecting all my thoughts, quesitons, ideas and links.

-After finishing my studies this summer it's time for something new.
-Currently I am evaluating opportunities in the US, Europe and Japan.
-If I could choose in which area to work next: capturing and delivering stories, serving authentic food, enjoying music together and of course, somehow saving our planet along the way.
+After finishing my studies this summer it might be time for something new.
+If I could choose in which area to work next: public sector, capturing and delivering stories, serving authentic food, enjoying music together and of course, somehow saving our planet along the way.